Table of Contents

 What is ketosis?

 Ketosis is simply when your liver makes ketones from breaking down fats.
-These ketones or ketone bodies can also be used by the body for energy
+These ketones or ketone bodies can also be used by the body for energy.
+As your body becomes used to the lower level of carbohydrates in your diet, the body will use preferentially use fat and ketone bodies for energy.

 How do I measure my ketones?

-The three main ways to meaure and track your ketones on the ketogenic diet are by testing your blood, urine or breath.
-Each method tests for a different type of ketone so its recommended that you pick one method and consistently use that method to track your progress.
+The three main ways to measure and track your ketones on the ketogenic diet are by testing your blood, urine, or breath.
+Each method tests for a different type of ketone so it’s recommended that you pick one method and consistently use that method to track your progress.

 Blood testing for ketones is considered the most accurate and can be done with a basic blood ketone meter, ketone test strips and a needle lancet like diabetics use to check their blood sugar.

-Urine ketone testing measures the amount of ketones the kidneys excrete.
+Urine ketone testing measures the number of ketones the kidneys excrete.
 The urine ketone test strips give an estimated range of urine ketone concentration.

 The measurement of respiratory ketones in exhaled breath is the final method to measure ketones while on the ketogenic diet.